turingschool/career-development-curriculum/module_three/flower_exercise.md

 * Petal #7: Goal/Purpose/Mission in life
 	* What is important to you?

-### Choose Your Own Adventure
+### Choose Your Own Adventure: Work Time
 Pick 1-2 of the petals to dive into on your own.
-Think about what's most important to you when it come to unpacking your job search....
+Think about what's most important to you when it come to unpacking your approach to your job search.
+This is the brain dump part of the process: use the worksheets, reflect on your past experiences, journal about your passions.

 ### Group Sharing
+Find 3-4 people to share some takeaways from your brain dump.
+This is where you synthesize the information you've been working through by answering these questions:

+* What did you discover about yourself and your ideal career in this exercise?
+* How will you use this information to drive your job search?
+* What do you still want to learn from this process?

 ### Final Reflection & Share Out
-Spend a few minutes synthesizing information that you
+From your group discussion, spend a few minutes prioritizing the most important takeaways and then fill out your Flower 1-pager with your most important priorities.

 ### Closing
 What will you do with this information?